-A collection of fonts, similar in style, is referred to as a typeface or type family.
+A collection of fonts that are similar in style is referred to as a typeface or type family.
 The main classification of typefaces include: Serif, Sans Serif, Slab Serif, Decorative, Handwritten, Script, and Display.
 Think of a font as a subclass of a typeface.

 How To Pair Fonts